 e.
-Identify any internal support required by the vulnerable adult or child.
+Identify any internal support required by the adult at risk.

-18. If a referral to adult social care, children services, safeguarding or the police is deemed appropriate, the Designated Safeguarding Lead or their nominee will make the referral.
+17. If a referral to adult social care, children services, safeguarding or the police is deemed appropriate, the Designated Safeguarding Lead or their nominee will make the referral.

-Adapted from Headway UK Resource Bank Policy - Review: August 2025 August 2023
+Adapted from Headway UK Resource Bank Policy - Review: July 2026 August 2023.
+Updated July 2024.

-19. Where the suspected abuse is alleged to have been carried out by a volunteer, Headway North Cumbria will work alongside external agencies during any investigations.
+18. Where the suspected abuse is alleged to have been carried out by a volunteer, Headway North Cumbria will work alongside external agencies during any investigations.
 If necessary, appropriate disciplinary procedures will be invoked.
 The Designated Safeguarding Lead will be responsible for ensuring that a full record is kept of the risk assessment process and of any subsequent action taken.
 This will be done in accordance with Headway North Cumbria Data protection policy and current legislation.